-If you finally found a job you are interested in, but already anxious about the interview, proper preparation is the key!
-Read more about how to list up some of your strengths without sounding too arrogant and over-confident, but rather convincing and extraordinary!
+If you finally found a job you are interested in, but are already anxious about the interview, proper preparation is the key!
+Read more about how to list up some of your greatest strengths without sounding too arrogant and over-confident, but rather convincing and extraordinary!

 What to do?

-First and foremost: be aware of your strengths.
+First and foremost: be aware of your unique strengths.
 Everyone has their very own set of skills and as Lisa, the founder of Female Founders said in our interview with her, the best thing in the startup environment is that everyone is such a very different character.
 When you already know your strengths, they you should go ahead with our next tips:

 - Assess the job requirements.
 Don’t just come up with skills, but truly align your answer to the requirements listed.
 If the description mentions “strong communication skills”, don’t say exactly this.
 Come up with something related, like conflict management, outspokenness, or taking initiative.